Aubrey Coleman: Professional

-Coleman played for the New Orleans Hornets in the NBA Summer League in 2010, where he averaged 11.4 points and 3.0 rebounds in 5 games, and later joined the Turkish Basketball League team Aliağa Petkim, but left the team in December 2010 due to personal reasons.
+Coleman played for the New Orleans Hornets in the NBA Summer League in 2010, where he averaged 11.4 points and 3.0 rebounds in 5 games, and later joined the Turkish Basketball League team Aliağa Petkim, but left the team in December 2010 for personal reasons.
 It was announced that Coleman had joined the Austin Toros of the NBA Development League on January 6, 2011.
 In April 2011 he signed with Angelico Biella in Italy until the end of the season.

 After being reacquired by the Toros for the 2012–13 season, on February 22, 2013, he was traded to the Reno Bighorns in exchange for Dontell Jefferson.
 However, on February 25 and after just two games, he was waived by the Bighorns.
 In March 2013, he signed with Cholet Basket.
 On July 16, 2013, Coleman signed with Cimberio Varese.
 He parted ways with them on December 10, 2013, and signed with Nilan Bisons Loimaa of Korisliiga in Finland in February 2014.

 On August 16, 2014, he signed with Best Balıkesir of the Turkish Basketball Second League.

 On December 5, 2017, he signed with Russian club Spartak Primorye.